Dappetizer/marble-digital-items/README.md

 `Custom Group Management`

-Optionally, Marble NFTs can be created as part of a group.
 A group will define things such as supply cap, transferability, destructibility, and other configurable group-wide options.

 ## Marble Documentation